j-d-b/kcus.org/README.md

+***NOTE:** This was the official repository for the KCUS site.
+KCUS has now merged with IBI and the website has been made unavailable, replaced by a placeholder page (the `no-more-kcus` branch of this repo).*

+---

 <img src="https://raw.githubusercontent.com/j-d-b/kcus.org/master/src/images/logos/kcus_inc.svg?sanitize=true" width="250">

 Ground-up website rewrite for [Kanaan Consulting US, Inc.](http://www.kcus.org)

 Maintains similar content, layout, and styling, while being a full rewrite designed for future ease of maintenance.

-**NOTE:** This ~~is~~ was the official repository for the KCUS site.
-KCUS has now merged with IBI and the website has been made unavailable, replaced by a placeholder page (the `no-more-kcus` branch of this repo).

 ## Prerequisites
 The following sections assume you have the following installed: